![]() |

 Press the OK button.

 Goal seek was able to change the content of the A1 cell so that the A3 cell was able to reach the goal value of 500.
 The A1 cell must have a value of 300.
-There are also cases where Excel will not find a result.
+There are also boxes where Excel will not find the results you requested.
 That's because there is no direct or indirect link between the goal cell and the cell you determined Excel could change.

 There are limits to Goal seek.
 Only a single cell, can be changed and the goal value must be known.
 It's impossible to minimize, maximize or to optimize the result in your model with this option.
 You'll need to look at the Solver tool to optimize your model.